 The expression of loading the dice refers to the extra weight on the inside of a loaded die that causes the opposite side of the weighted side to come up more often.

-In the case of procurement, loading the dice refers to taking actions that ensure a particular supplier is either always favoured, selected or is at least short listed.
+In the case of a procurement process, loading the dice refers to taking actions that ensure a particular supplier is either always favoured, selected or is at least short listed.

-This article avoids using the word fraud, in this context, as some of the methods to achieve this supplier loading could be deemed to be merely good competitive practice.
+This article avoids using the word fraud, in context of a procurement process, as some of the methods to achieve this supplier loading could be deemed to be merely good competitive practice.
 Though most are definitely in the fraud basket and the rest would at best be termed controversial business practices.
 From a procurement perspective understanding all aspects of loading is important to counter possible unfair bias in a procurement process.

 Four areas where supplier loading occurs are:

 - Biased Contract negotiation or management